How to haggle to get the best bargains

 More often than not, you'll find that whoever is on the other end of the chat will be happy to offer you a new code or discount.
 They know how close you are to making that purchase, so a small online discount is nothing to them if it means securing that sale and keeping you happy.

-We know this point doesn't fit so well in a world where all payments are going digital, but if you're serious about haggling we recommend turning up with cash in your pocket.
+We know this point doesn't fit so well in a world where all payments are going digital.
+But if you're serious about haggling, we recommend turning up with cash.

 There's something in the psychology of a seller seeing hard cash in front of them that makes it more likely they'll buckle.
 It's instant cash in the till and they'll be able to save on credit card fees.